-Natalie Ram is associate professor of law at the University of Maryland Carey School of Law.
+Natalie Ram is a Professor of Law at the University of Maryland Carey School of Law.
 Professor Ram is an expert on the intersection of genetic privacy and the law, with a particular interest in criminal justice and forensic science.
 Before joining Maryland Carey Law, Professor Ram clerked for Judge Guido Calabresi, U.S. Court of Appeals for the Second Circuit, and for Associate Justice Stephen G. Breyer, U.S. Supreme Court.
 Subsequently, she worked in the Appellate and Supreme Court Litigation Group at Morrison & Foerster in Washington, D.C.
 From 2014 to 2019, Professor Ram taught at the University of Baltimore School of Law.
 At the University of Baltimore, she was also associate director of the Center for Law and Medicine.
 Ram earned her JD at Yale Law School and AB in public and international affairs from the Woodrow Wilson School at Princeton University.
 At Yale, Professor Ram was awarded the Margaret Gruter Prize for best paper on law and bioscience.
 Professor Ram’s recent publications include Genetic Privacy After Carpenter, 105 Va.
 L. Rev. 1357 (2019), Forensic Genealogy and the Power of Defaults, 37 Nature Biotech.
 707 (2019) (with Jessica L. Roberts), and Genealogy Databases and the Future of Criminal Investigation, 360 Science 1078 (2018) (with Christi J. Guerrini and Amy L. McGuire).
 Professor Ram has appeared on CNN, national radio broadcasts Science Friday and Here & Now, and been quoted in the Wall Street Journal, Washington Post and BuzzFeed News.
 She has also written several op-eds for Slate.

 For more information, visit: https://www.law.umaryland.edu/Directory/profile.asp?id=1222